 According to the Vini yoga teaching tradition, an approach based on the teachings of T. Krishnamacharya, one’s life is divided into three stages.
 These stages correlate to the movement of the sun: sunrise corresponds to childhood, midday corresponds to midlife and the setting sun symbolizes old age.

 In classical Hinduism, this first stage of life, Brahmacari, is marked by chastity, devotion, and obedience to one’s guru or teacher.
 This period of study generally begins at age eight – when a number of physiological and psychological developmental milestones are realized – and includes lessons in the liberal arts, ethics, and social skills.

 Children (primarily boys of the three highest castes) learn their first yoga postures, Surya Namaskara, a sequence of poses honoring the sun and the Gayatri mantra, a prayer praising and appealing to the sun to illuminate the intellect; it is the most sacred prayer in the Hindu religion.

 Focusing on asanas in the early years

-The sunrise period marks about the first 28 years of life.
-During this period, yoga practice is adapted to promote development of a healthy body, sound mind and honorable character; this methodology of practice is called srstikrama.
+The sunrise period marks the first 28 years of life.
+During this period, yoga practice is adapted to promote the development of a healthy body, sound mind, and honorable character; this methodology of practice is called Srstikrama.